gvwilson/sensibleadventures/wrestler/wrestler.md

 That gives us, what, two weeks, maybe three?
 Just straight up the river into the foothills, that's all."

-"You will find better furs to the east,"
+"You will find better furs to starboard,"
 Walker comments neutrally after a moment.
-He wears southern-style gloves rather than Nukilik mitts, Argasdottir notices.
+He wears sternward-style gloves rather than Nukilik mitts, Argasdottir notices.
-The sinew stitches along their seams are carefully knotted, but unlike every other piece of clothing she has seen an Nukilik wear, they have no embroidery or beads.
+The sinew stitches along the gloves' seams are carefully knotted, but unlike every other piece of clothing she has seen the Nukilik wear they have no embroidery.

 "We're not looking for furs,"
 Luft says.

 Argasdottir nudges his knee with hers under the table and clears her throat.
 "Ten crowns for the trip, half now and half when we're back.
-Luft and I already have a sled and some elk.
-We can get tack by day's end and leave tomorrow if you're interested."
+Luft and I already have a sled and some camels---we can leave tomorrow if you're interested."

 The three are silent,
 the two Garheimmen looking expectantly at the Nukilik,